IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-selection.md

 ```

  >[!NOTE]
- >If the component is using an [`Emulated ViewEncapsulation`](../themes/sass/component-themes.md#view-encapsulation), it is necessary to penetrate this encapsulation using `::ng-deep`.
+ >If the component is using an [Emulated ViewEncapsulation](../themes/sass/component-themes.md#view-encapsulation), it is necessary to penetrate this encapsulation using `::ng-deep`.
  > We scope the style under `:host` selector so as not to affect any other grids we might have in our application.

  ```scss